Key facts

 A range of commercial and public law electives

-A distinctive feature of the Deakin Law degree is the large number of commercial law elective units offered in the course.
-You can choose to add a commercial focus to your degree by selecting elective units from the wide range of commercial electives available.
-However, the School also offers a number of public law electives, drawing upon the significant expertise of staff in the areas of private and public international law, criminal law, constitutional and human rights law, and health law.
+A distinctive feature of the Deakin law degree is the large number of commercial law and public law elective units offered in the course.
+You can choose to add a commercial focus to your degree by selecting from a wide range of electives.
+Deakin Law School also offers a number of public law electives, drawing upon the significant expertise of staff in the areas of international law, criminal law, constitutional law, human rights law and health law.

 Clinical legal education

-In conjunction with Community Legal Centres and other legal organisations, Deakin Law School offers a clinical skills unit.
-This involves students working in private law firms, companies employing in-house counsels, public legal centres and statutory bodies under the supervision of a legal practitioner.
-You will assist the practitioner to take instructions and to advise and represent clients.
+In conjunction with community legal centres and other legal organisations, Deakin Law School offers a clinical skills unit.
+This involves students working in private law firms, companies employing in-house legal counsel, public legal centres or statutory bodies under the supervision of legal practitioners.
+You’ll assist the practitioners to take instructions from, advise and represent clients.
 Clinical training of this nature is designed to teach you skills such as interviewing, counselling, negotiation, communication and advocacy.
-Deakin's Legal Internship enables you to gain an appreciation of certain aspects of legal practice and to extend and deepen your theoretical knowledge and critical thinking skills while working in a legal environment.
+Deakin's Legal Internship enables you to gain an appreciation of legal practice and extend your critical thinking skills by working in a legal environment.
 Quotas apply and enrolment is via application.

 Please visit the Legal Internship website, for more information.